atulvarshneya/quantum-computing/qcircuit/README.md

 * parameterized quantum gates such as phase-rotation gate P, takes the frst argument the phase value, and the second argument is either a list of qubits or a singe qubit index, as mentioned above.
 E.g., circuit.P(numpy.pi/4,[3,2,1,0]), circuit.P(numpy.pi,3), circuit.UROTk(4,[7,6,5,4])
 * Gates that inherently take variable number of qubits as arguments, such as QFT, inputs to those are provided as multiple input arguments, e.g., circuit.QFT(7,6,5,4,3,2,1,0).
 QFT also accepts a list of qubits as the one argument, e.g., circuit.QFT([i for i in range(8)])
 * All control gates take one or more control qubits as arguments.
 Among all the qubits provided as arguments the last one is the target qubit and all other preceding ones are control qubits.
 E.g., circuit.CX(ctrl1, ctrl2, ctrl3, target), circuit.CP(numpy.pi/8,control, target).
 * Please note the following about control gates.
-GateUtils allow addition of a control qubit (MSB) to a gate.
+Package qckt.gatesutils allow addition of a control qubit (MSB) to a gate.
 Note the original gate can be a multi-qubit gate.
 So it is more accurate to say that all control gates use as many MSBs as control qubits as is per their operation.

 ## A note about MSB - LSB ordering
 qckt as well as qsim follow the convention that when providing arguments to any of the functions the list argument representing qubits or clbits is ordered as [MSB, ...., LSB].
 Yes, :-), the [0] element is MSB!

-Note that in many gates the order is either explicit, e.g., in CX the arguments are explicitly (control, and target), or does not matter, e.g., in M the qubits will be measured irrespective of the order.
+Note that in many gates the order is either explicit, e.g., in CX the arguments are explicitly (control, and target), and in many others it does not matter, e.g., in M the qubits will be measured irrespective of the order.
 But in some gates, such as QFT it very much *does* matter.

 ## Using Registers
 The use of registers simplifies, and can help in generalizing the quantum circuit.